Kent-Lee/AutoHotKey/README.md

 # AutoHotKey Script

+This is my AHK script designed for daily use.
+Some functions are written by me, while others are modified or copied from online.
+For the latter, I have commented links to the original authors.

-This is a collection of my AHK scripts, with `Daily.ahk` being the main script that I run daily.
-Some files specified in the `#include` commands in `Daily.ahk` are not uploaded (i.e. `AutoCorrect.ahk`) because they contain private information.
+Note that files specified in the `#include` commands in `Daily.ahk` are not uploaded (i.e. `AutoCorrect.ahk`) because they contain private information.

 ## Windows Configuration